department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/replacements.md

 We'll replace a government-issued headstone or marker, at no cost to you, for any of these reasons:

-- Its condition has gotten worse over time
+- Its condition has gotten worse over time.
-- The inscription can no longer be easily read
+- The inscription can no longer be easily read.
-- The inscription isn't correct
+- The inscription isn't correct.
-- It was stolen or vandalized
+- It was stolen or vandalized.
-- It was damaged during shipping
+- It was damaged during shipping.
-- It doesn't meet the contract requirements
+- It doesn't meet the contract requirements.

 **Note:** We won't cover the cost if the headstone or marker is located in a private cemetery and has been damaged by cemetery personnel.
 In this case, the private cemetery is responsible for paying all replacement costs.